LuxDL/Lux.jl/docs/src/introduction/index.md

 ```@example custom_compact
 using Lux, Random, Optimisers, Zygote
-# using LuxCUDA, LuxAMDGPU, Metal # Optional packages for GPU support
+# using LuxCUDA, AMDGPU, Metal, oneAPI # Optional packages for GPU support
 using Printf  # For pretty printing
 ```